robert-abc/helsinki/README.md

 <img src="https://render.githubusercontent.com/render/math?math=x_1^* = f_{\theta_1^*}(z) ">

 This results in a (third) folder of images, named 'res', with partial reconstructions of the blurred images, with the same number of images as the traning set.

+Note: To estimate visually the PSF, as described in the forward problem section, we executed this part one with a single degraded image (from each step), varying the PSF radius and comparing the output to the corresponding sharp image.

 #### Reconstruction part two: "Autoencoder" network with bottleneck architecture
 * Input: resulting images from the DIP network and sharp images from the dataset (training set)